aaron-613/solace-rest-get-queue/README.md

 The application uses the JCSMP API to connect to the same Solace Message VPN where the queues are, and subscribes using Direct messaging topics to listen for incoming REST requests.

-The application is designed to work with a Message VPN in either (Micro)Gateway mode or REST Messaging mode.
+The application is designed to work with a Message VPN in either (Micro)Gateway mode or ~~REST Messaging mode~~ (not yet!).
 It does not provide a true "RESTful" API as it violates some conventions (e.g. calling GET on Flow returns next message on the Flow, which is not idempotent); this API is more RPC-style... most of these calls should probably be `POST`.

 ## URL way (µgw & msg'ing)